A Multi-Agent Reinforcement Learning Framework for Off-Policy Evaluation in Two-sided Markets: Additional Simulation Results

 \section{Additional Simulation Results}

 We conduct paired two-sample t-test to test whether the MSE of DR is strictly smaller than that of QV in our simulation studies.
 The p-values of these t-tests are reported in Tables \ref{tab:pvalue1} and \ref{tab:pvalue2}.
 It can be seen that most p-values are significant under the 0.05 significance level.
+Figure \ref{fig:zoom-in} plots the mean squared errors (MSEs) of the DR and QV estimators with a different y-axis scale.
+It can be clearly seen that our estimator achieves a strictly smaller MSE when $K=6,7$ or $9$.